MillionConcepts/pdr/docs/supported_datasets.md

   - SHARAD rgram and geom files
   - RSS ODF, RSR, RSDMAP, SHADR, SHBDR, and TPS
   - HiRISE EDRs and DTMs (*note: only the .img DTMs are officially supported*)
-  - MCS EDRs, RDRs, and DDRs
+  - MCS EDRs and RDRs
   - CTX EDRs
   - MARCI EDRs
 #### MSL